CarsonFiechtner/InvestmentRanking/README.md

 # InvestmentRanking
-A personal project for the ranking of investment opportunities according to parameters discussed by Benjamin Graham
+A personal project for the ranking of stocks according to parameters discussed by Benjamin Graham in "The Intelligent Investor".